Ahmed-Sadeq-Hussein/Mjukvaruutvekling-grupp-5/README.md

 ---
 ## How to run the unit tests and view the results
-There are two ways to run the unit tests:
+There are three ways to run the unit tests:

 #### First way: